 - Sensor readings may be sparse and error prone, requiring appropriate design changes

-- Ratio of event durations in a particular EM may vary which must be addressed in their state diagrams
+- Ratio of event duration in a particular EM may vary which must be addressed in their state diagrams

 A multiple sensor EM detection system can have several components depending on the nature of task they undertake.
 They can be broadly classified based on their number of inputs and outputs.
 An EM can consist of several such components, each working for one or multiple states in an EM.
 All components in such a system can be categorized within these five categories,